chyinan/BatchGenie/README.md

    - Example: `.mp4` -> `.m4a`

 3. AI Mode
-   - Describe your operation in natural language
+   - Describe the operation you want to perform in natural language
+   - Example:
-   - Example: "Help me rename all images in the folder to photo_number"
+     - "Help me rename all images in the folder to photo_number"
+     - "Create a new text file on the desktop with the content Hello World"
+     - "Move PDF files from the Downloads folder to the Documents folder"

 4. Audio Classification
    - Automatically detect audio file sample rates